Mudhalvan: Soundtrack

 The soundtrack features six songs composed by A. R. Rahman and lyrics penned by Vairamuthu.
 The song "Shakalaka Baby" was re-edited by A. R. Rahman and featured on the international musical production Bombay Dreams, which ran in Europe and North America from 2002 to 2005.
 This version was also released as a single.
 A Mandarin Chinese remix of the track sung by Singaporean singer Kelly Poon was featured in her album In the Heart Of The World (2007).

 The release of the soundtrack was held at Sathyam Cinemas, Chennai, on 31 October 1999 with two songs from the film being performed on stage.
 The special guests for the event were actor Kamal Haasan and actress Sushmita Sen, who performed an item number in the film.
 The event was well attended by the cast and the crew of the film, with other guests including cinematographer P. C. Sriram, actress Sarika, and actor Suriya.

-The soundtrack was a success, and the initial day audio sale alone was more than three lakh units.
-The song "Azhagana Rakshasiye" is based on Rithigowla Raga.
+The soundtrack was a critical and commercial success; the initial day audio sale alone exceeded three lakh units.
+The song "Azhagana Rakshasiye" is based on Rithigowla raga.